Last updated: 12 June 2023

 It depends.
 You may own it or your client may own it.
 It will be a question of what was agreed between you and your client when the project was initiated and what Terms & Conditions apply to your relationship.

-We recommend that you always have a signed agreement (Web Design Agreement) with your client that clearly spells out ownership of the final work and the associated rights that accompany that ownership.
+We recommend that you always have a signed agreement (Web Design Agreement) with your client that spells out ownership of the final work and the associated rights that accompany that ownership.

 Who owns any custom code that has been developed?